saifalsohad/Quiz-APP/README.md

+#Quiz App using React

-Stepsto Run the project:
+Steps to Run the project:

 Prerequisite:
-*You have to have nodejs installed in your local machine.
+* You have to have nodejs installed in your local machine.

 - clone repo